-We offer a professional notary public service for all of our personal and business clients.
+We offer a specialised notary public service for all of our personal and business clients.
 Please visit our notary public website at https://www.mk-notarypublic.com for further information.

 A Notary is a qualified lawyer – a member of the third and oldest branch of the legal profession in the United Kingdom.
 He is appointed by the Court of Faculties of the Archbishop of Canterbury and is subject to regulation by the Master of the Faculties.
 The rules which affect Notaries are very similar to the rules which affect Solicitors.
 They must be fully insured and maintain fidelity cover for the protection of their clients and the public.
 They must keep clients’ money separately from their own and comply with stringent practice rules and rules relating to conduct and discipline.
 Notaries have to renew their practising certificates every year and can only do so if they have complied with the rules.